eic/east/G4_Patches/README.md

 This directory holds eAST-specific patches that should be applied to each specific version of Geant4.
 Each sub-directory corresponds to the specific version of Geant4 and thus should not be applied to ealier or newer versions.
 Please note that the patch is not incremental.
-It should directly be applied to the fresh release version of Geant4.
+It should directly be applied to the out-of-box release version of Geant4.

 Each sub-directory has a tar-file that should be expanded at the directory where you see "source".
 For example of Geant4 version 11.0.p01